The Scientific Program Committee welcomes the submission of abstracts for presentation at MSVirtual2020. A few changes to note:

 |Wednesday, September 9, 2020||Accepted Late Breaking Abstracts published|

-UPDATE: With other international meetings forced to cancel due to COVID-19, MSWashingtonDC2020 will consider abstracts that contain material published by a cancelled meeting but not presented (e.g. AAN’s publication of abstracts from their cancelled 2020 Annual Meeting).
-Please note that we do still encourage abstracts that contain original material not published at the time of submission.
+UPDATE: With other international meetings forced to cancel due to COVID-19, MSVirtual2020 will consider encore abstracts published by a cancelled meeting, as long as the research described has not been formally presented (including as a virtual platform, electronic poster, or other format).
+We encourage abstracts that contain original material not published at the time of submission.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Interstate Postgraduate Medical Association (IPMA) and ACTRIMS-ECTRIMS.
 IPMA is accredited by the ACCME to provide continuing medical education (CME) for physicians.